Technical SEO Audit Checklist

 5. Status codes

-- No important pages returning 4xx (check crawl export, filter by 4xx)
+- No important pages returning 4xx.
+Check crawl export, filter by 4xx

 - No important pages returning 5xx

-- 404 pages return a true 404 status code (not a soft 404 returning 200)
+- 404 pages return a true 404 status code.
+Soft 404s returning 200 must be avoided

-- No important resources (CSS, JS, images) returning 4xx — check by filtering crawl by resource type
+- No important resources (CSS, JS, images) returning 4xx.
+Check by filtering crawl by resource type

-- Search Console > Coverage > Error > “Not found (404)” reviewed and resolved or accepted
+- Search Console: Coverage > Error > “Not found (404)” reviewed and resolved or accepted

 6. Site architecture and internal linking